oracle/oci-compute-jenkins-plugin/README.md

    - **Retry Timeout Mins** - Number of minutes after which the provisioning of an instance shall be attempted using this template.
 Applicable only when the do not disable option is checked.
 (Provided that there is existing workload after the waiting period.)
 6. Click **Save** or **Apply**

+## Contributing

+This project welcomes contributions from the community.
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

+## Security

+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

-## Licensing
+## License

-Copyright (c) 2018, 2022, Oracle and/or its affiliates.
+Copyright (c) 2018, 2023, Oracle and/or its affiliates.
 All rights reserved.

 This Plugin is licensed under the Universal Permissive License 1.0